-The Detroit Police Department's use of facial recognition is currently governed by a standard operating procedure (SOP).
-Its language gives police more leeway in using the technology than the policy the department proposed after public input.
+The Detroit Police Department's use of facial recognition is currently governed under a standard operating procedure (SOP) whose language gives officers more leeway than the policy the department proposed after receiving public input.

-Though the policy was said to be reserved for investigating violent crimes, permissible uses under the SOP include “to investigate and/or corroborate tips,” “to assist in the identification of potential witnesses,” and “to determine whether an individual may have obtained … identification cards that contain … false information.”
+Though Craig has said facial recognition is used only to investigate violent crimes, permissible uses under the SOP include “to investigate and/or corroborate tips,” “to assist in the identification of potential witnesses,” and “to determine whether an individual may have obtained … identification cards that contain … false information.”
 The rules also let the system connect to live video — a major point of contention for civil liberties advocates.
 And if an officer were to abuse the system, it wouldn’t necessarily result in their termination.

 By contrast, the pending policy drafted after several commission meetings limits use of the technology to active violent crime investigations, prohibits its use on live video, and says abuse by officers will result in dismissal.